 - Ensure every student is exposed to engineering and computer science, and Next Generation Science Standards in K–12.

 - Change how classes are taught by connecting STEM experiences to girls’ lives, promoting active, hands-on learning and emphasizing ways STEM is collaborative and community-oriented.

 - Teach girls of color math through open-ended and co-created problem posing and discovery.

 - Expand after-school and summer STEM opportunities for girls.

-- Increase awareness of higher education and career opportunities, pathway opportunities, role models and mentoring programs with women and women of color in STEM for girls.
+- Increase awareness of higher education and career opportunities, pathway opportunities, role models and mentoring programs with women — especially women of color — in STEM for girls.

 - Design courses and change environments and practices in STEM studies to be more welcoming for women.